 Going on your own

 Madagascar is a difficult place to do solo.
-There’s no tourist infrastructure or hostels, information is limited, and public buses don’t go to many cities and national parks.
+There’s little tourist infrastructure or hostels (which makes sense given how inexpensive hotels and guesthouses are here), information is limited, and public buses don’t go to many cities and national parks.
 You’ll need to know French, too, as English is barely spoken.
 In my opinion, this makes it really arduous to get around without any assistance.

 But could you travel around on your own?
 Sure — though very few people do, it’s totally possible to visit solo.
 But I think you’d need to be an experienced traveler, really OK being pushed out of your comfort zone, and in absolutely no rush, because getting around on a budget will take time.
 Since the roads are really bad, getting from point A to B is a challenge.
 In a public taxi brouse (small van packed to the gills with people), you’ll move slowly.
 Buses go when they are full.
 There’s no set timetable.
 Sometimes they show up; more often than not, they don’t.